 He was still drooling over it when I saw him hours later.
 I will definitely be joining him the next time we go out on a date!
 I'm betting I'll be doing some Insta-stories while we're there :)

-Kid-Friendly Restaurants in Denver
+Kid-Friendly Restaurants in Denver, Colorado

-We've lived in "south Denver" for nearly three years (!!!) and we're slowly racking up a list of our favorite restaurants that are kid-friendly.
+We've lived in "south Denver" for over three years (!!!) and we're slowly racking up a list of our favorite restaurants that are kid-friendly.
 I'm sure we haven't even scratched the surface of the Denver area restaurant scene, but the above list truly represents the places we frequent.